Veracruz (city): Port of Veracruz

 The Port of Veracruz is the oldest and largest port in Mexico, deeply important to its history.
 During the colonial period, it was the most important port in New Spain, the connection to ports and the Atlantic trade creating a large wealthy merchant class, which was more prosperous than that of Mexico City.
 From the port of Veracruz were exported turkeys, corn, beans, avocados, and cotton to Spain.
 From Spain came fava beans, wheat, rice, cattle, pigs, fabric, wine and other goods.
-In the mid 16th century, so much gold and silver was found in Veracruz that these precious metals were the chief export to Spain on what were called treasure ships.
+In the mid 16th century, so much gold and silver was found in Veracruz that these precious metals were the chief export to Spain on what were called treasure ships commonly known as Spanish treasure fleet.
 The bounty attracted pirates, mostly from Britain and Holland, such as Francis Drake and John Hawkins, who preyed on such ships.
 Veracruz was invaded during conflicts with France and the United States.

 In the latter half of the 19th century, Veracruz's importance waned as trade to Europe diminished.
 The port was refurbished at the beginning of the 20th century, but petroleum production was the primary income for the state rather than the port.
 This began to change in the latter half of the 20th century, and the port has surged back to the state's economic forefront.

 In 1991, the federal government took over the port of Veracruz to correct the handling of merchandise.
 Later that same year, the first private shipping companies began operations.
 In 1993, the Law of Ports was passed regularizing the operations of ports in the country.
 This law created the Administración Portuaria de Veracruz (Port Authority of Veracruz).

-In the 2000s, the port continues to handle all kinds of cargo, moving 16.1 million tons of products in 2004.
-This figure is expected to rise once modernization efforts have finished, especially a truck bypass that leads directly from the highway to the port.
+In the 2000s, the port continues to handle all kinds of cargo.
+This is expected to rise once modernization efforts have finished, especially a truck bypass that leads directly from the highway to the port.
 Veracruz is the gateway for Mexico's automobile industry, which is concentrated in the center of the country, in the states around Mexico City.
 This port has several advantages.
 It is the first to be equipped specifically for shipping automobiles.
 Located on the south-central coast, Veracruz is closer to car manufacturers and has better access to both import and export markets in the U.S., Europe, Central and South America than other Mexican ports.
 In 2004, the port handled 70% of the automobiles exported.
 With traffic expected to rise, the port authorities unveiled a program to enlarge the port's infrastructure and expand operations by 2010.
 However conversion of port area for tourism challenges operations.
-The port handles 7,000,000 to 800,000 vehicles per year; the largest volume on the continent.
+The port handles 700,000 to 800,000 vehicles per year; the largest volume on the continent.